department-of-veterans-affairs/va.gov-team/products/identity/user-roles/discovery/sme-interviews/user-roles-sme-interview-findings.md

     - MHV prioritizes the VA patient needs above all else, whether that patient is a Veteran or non-Veteran.
 Non-Veteran VA patients are uncommon, but do exist.
 One example could be a Veteran with PTSD has a spouse who is receiving mental health services at the VA because of a condition brought on by coping with the Veteran's PTSD.
     - VBA Pension and Office of Business Integration stated that providing survivors access to their benefit information was most important to their business lines.
-    - VBA Compensation stated the ability to mangage VA education benefits for survivors and dependents (also called Chapter 35).
+    - VBA Compensation stated the ability to manage VA education benefits for survivors and dependents (also called Chapter 35).
     - From the Caregiver perspective, giving caregivers the ability to complete health tasks is most important:
       - Accessing the Veteran's health records
       - Managing appointments